jakubchlapek/aws-role-policy-verifier/README.md

 To use, either specify the file path or provide a dictionary for the method call as an argument in main.py.

 # Tests
-For testing, run the following command in the project directory.
+For testing, run the following command in the project root directory.
 ```
-pytest ./testVerifier.py
+pytest ./tests/testVerifier.py
 ```

 # Run locally